-The global COVID-19 pandemic has weakened the timber market in the year of 2020.
-However, the situation improved in 2021, resulting in an increase in demand and selling price for timber.
+The global COVID-19 pandemic has weakened the timber market since year of 2020 and the situation improved in 2022, resulting in an increase in demand and selling price for timber.
+However, with the negative effects brought about by the global inflation, there has been a drastic decline in the demand and prices of timber towards the end of 2022.